 Meteoroids are space rocks.
-When the meteoroids enter Earth’s atmosphere at a high speed, it will burn up as a fireball which is called shooting star or meteors.
-And when the meteors hit the earth and survive the trip, the remaining material on the earth is called meteorites.
+When the meteoroids enter Earth’s atmosphere at high speed, they will burn up as a fireball, called a shooting star or meteor.
+And when the meteors hit the earth and survive the trip, the remaining material on the planet is called a meteorite.

 What Are the Muonionalusta Meteorite Benefits?

-A gift from the cosmos, Muonionalusta meteorite with natural beauty and high vibrating nature is believed to boost one’s mental and spiritual growth.
-If you are at one of your life's cross-road or feeling at the valley of your emotion, this material, as Crown chakra, can help provide emotional balance and extraterrestrial awareness as a way to heal your mind.
-Jewellery pieces made of this material can also serve as an original and unique gift to those who are fascinated by astral travels, giving them a journey through space and time.
+A gift from the cosmos, the Muonionalusta meteorite, with its natural beauty and highly vibrating nature, is believed to boost one’s mental and spiritual growth.
+Suppose you are at one of your life's cross-road or feeling at the valley of your emotion.
+This material, as Crown chakra, can help provide emotional balance and extraterrestrial awareness to heal your mind.
+Jewelry pieces made of this material can also serve as an original and unique gift to those fascinated by astral travels, giving them a journey through space and time.

 Meteorite Value - Why Is Muonionalusta Meteorite So Valuable?

-“The Muonionalusta meteorite is truly something quite special.” says the astrophysicist Dr Thomas Müller, based at Munich’s Max Planck Institute for Extraterrestrial Physics.
-He is a scientific adviser to the BMW NIGHT SKY project and an enthusiastic over Muonionalusta meteorite.
-It is as yet proved to be the oldest iron meteorite we have on Earth.
-Its value also lies in its extraordinary aesthetics, as the exquisite Widmanstätten patterns are clearly marked on this meteorite.
+“The Muonionalusta meteorite is truly something special, " says astrophysicist Dr. Thomas Müller, based at Munich’s Max Planck Institute for Extraterrestrial Physics.
+He is a scientific adviser to the BMW NIGHT SKY project and an enthusiastic Muonionalusta meteorite.
+It has proved to be the oldest iron meteorite we have on Earth.
+Its value also lies in its extraordinary aesthetics, as the exquisite Widmanstätten patterns are marked on this meteorite.

-The most fascinating thing Müller found about this meteorite was that their unique Widmanstätten patterns cannot be reproduced on Earth.
+The fascinating thing Müller found about this meteorite was that their unique Widmanstätten patterns could not be reproduced on Earth.
 “Widmanstätten patterns arise when a liquid alloy of iron and nickel cools down very slowly in low-gravity conditions – in other words, by only 1 degree Celsius every thousand years.”

 Meteorite Jewellery – Reaching for the Stars, A Romance from the Space

-Rare and glittering as diamond is, in comparison with Muonionalusta meteorite from 1 million year ago, the material seems to be a bit of a cliché to be used for expressing love and romance nowadays.
+Rare and glittering as diamond is, compared with the Muonionalusta meteorite from 1 million years ago, the material seems to be a bit of a cliché for expressing love and romance nowadays.

-No matter to represent guiding stars in the outer space or to express wish upon a shooting star, meteorite is always a better fit than any other gemstones or semi-precious stones on earth.
-It brings sparkling starry sky to your reach and the whole beauty of the Milky Way.
-No wonder Rolls-Royce and BMW are using this genuine meteorite for interior decoration in their Phantom Tranquility Collection and Individual M850i NIGHT SKY series.
-And AWNL makes good use of this heavenly creation to bring a journey through space and time.
+Whether representing guiding stars in outer space or expressing a wish upon a shooting star, the meteorite is always a better fit than any other gemstone or semi-precious stone on earth.
+It brings the sparkling starry sky to your reach and the whole beauty of the Milky Way.
+No wonder Rolls-Royce and BMW use this genuine meteorite for interior decoration in their Phantom Tranquility Collection and Individual M850i NIGHT SKY series.
+And AWNL uses this divine creation to bring a journey through space and time.

 The sliced muonionalusta meteorite design gives the best view of the Widmanstätten pattern.
-A simple glance can draw great attention to the unique nature-born texture on the meteorite.
-AWNL forges muonionalusta meteorite bracelets and pendants with Scandi myths and romantic stories to add extra beauty to the already splendored jewellery piece.
+A simple glance can draw significant attention to the unique nature-born texture of the meteorite.
+AWNL forges muonionalusta meteorite bracelets and pendants with Scandi myths and romantic stories to add extra beauty to the already splendored jewelry piece.

 Muonionalusta Meteorite Jewellery in Pyramid Design

-In ancient times, the pyramid is used for worshipping the god of sun and the pursuit of eternity.
+In ancient times, the pyramid is used for worshipping the god of the sun and the pursuit of eternity.
 The ancient Egyptians believed in gods very piously, especially the sun god.
-Wearing a pyramid shaped meteorite connects the present time with the heavenly universe, bringing unparalleled protection and immersive power.
-The pyramid can be triangle based and square based.
+Wearing a pyramid-shaped meteorite connects the present time with the heavenly universe, bringing unparalleled protection and immersive power.
+The pyramid can be triangle-based or square based.

-AWNL interstellar collection features pyramid meteorite design to bring protection of ancient Egyptian myths to our wearers.
+AWNL interstellar collection features a pyramid meteorite design to bring the protection of ancient Egyptian myths to our wearers.

 Muonionalusta Meteorite Jewellery in Sphere Design

-The sphere shaped meteorite resembles the stars in the outer space, wearing them as if wearing a real planet spinning around you.
-AWNL adopts cutting-edge craftsmanship to remain the presence of Widmanstätten pattern on all angles and plated them with rhodium, while gold, rose gold and gold color, each represents the full moon, the red lunar eclipse and the orange moon.
+The sphere-shaped meteorite resembles the planet in outer space, wearing them as if wearing an actual earth spinning around you.
+AWNL adopts cutting-edge craftsmanship to maintain the presence of Widmanstätten pattern on all angles and plated them with rhodium, white gold, rose gold, and gold color, each representing the full moon, the red lunar eclipse, and the orange moon.

-The irregular shaped meteorite design takes the form of an original rock - genuine, masculine and wild.
-It resembles the ever-changing world without a fixed shape or pattern, and encourages the wearers to think out of the box, forming and reforming with the pace of the world.
+The irregularly shaped meteorite design takes the form of an original rock - genuine, masculine, and wild.
+It resembles the ever-changing world without a fixed shape or pattern and encourages the wearers to think out of the box, forming and reforming with the pace of the world.

 Muonionalusta Meteorite Jewellery in Cubical Design

-Cube, a three-dimensional square, is a symbol of stability and permanence of geometric perfection.
+A cube, a three-dimensional square, symbolizes the stability and permanence of geometric perfection.
 It represents the final stage of a cycle of immobility.
 AWNL takes this form to bring solidity and the persistence of virtues.